-Overview on National Evaluation Policy and Systems (NEPS)

-By: Mr. Kabir HASHIM, Member of Parliament, Sri Lanka
+Overview on National Evaluation Policy and Systems (NEPS) By: Mr. Kabir HASHIM, Member of Parliament, Sri Lanka

-Mr. HASHIM explained that this session is on the institutional use of evaluation and the role of country-led evaluation which has given more independence to countries when making policy and program decisions; the efforts towards realizing the SDGs should not be exclusive to the executive branch; countries are building effective M&E systems; and evidence-based policymaking.
+Mr. HASHIM explained that this session is on the institutional use of evaluation and the role of NEPS.
+Some key successes in evaluation have been the shift from donor-led evaluation to country-led evaluation which has given more independence to countries when making policy and program decisions; the efforts towards realizing the SDGs should not be exclusive to the executive branch; countries are building effective M&E systems; and evidence-based policymaking.
 This session will address how, in the Asia-Pacific region, there has been progress in creating a conducive environment for evaluation and determining challenges.
 The key questions in this session will be based on the national evaluation policy, systems and processes; the framework that countries will build; capacity development; the political champions in each country; and the roles of politicians and parliaments.